afrazier01/LLMs/multimodel-embeddings/multimodal-llms/README.md

 # Multimodal LLMs

 ## Description
-My notebook explores the development of multimodel AI systems built on top of LLMs
+My notebook explores the development of multimodel AI systems built on top of LLMs.

 Click [here](./multimodal-llms.ipynb) to view my notebook